stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-18-responding-to-the-requests-of-seeds-of-soldarity.md

 I have [stepped back from my role at Dandelion Collective](https://psychedelicsociety.org.uk/news/statement-from-the-psychedelic-societydandelion-collective-on-allegations-made-against-stephen-reid) (the parent organisation of The Psychedelic Society) whilst my colleagues receive independent advice on the way forward.
 I already held no formal leadership or ownership roles in the co-operative and decentralised organisations I work with.

-Whilst I reflect further, I will not be accepting any speaking invitations nor use my email list for at least the rest of 2021, though I will fulfill outstanding teaching obligations.
+Whilst I reflect further, I will not be accepting any speaking invitations nor use my email list for at least the rest of 2021.
+I will fulfill outstanding teaching obligations.
 I will spend this time focusing on my learning journey with the continued support of my UKCP-accredited psychotherapist.

 *Stop publicly and privately co-opting anti-oppressive movements, such as intersectionality, shamanism and ecofeminism.*